varnishcache/varnish-cache/doc/sphinx/reference/vcl_var.rst

 	Readable from: vcl_hit, vcl_deliver

-	The object's remaining grace period in seconds.
+	The object's grace period in seconds.

 obj.keep